Zhaoqing Guangdong, China Travel Guide

 Difficulty: From easy to intermediate.
 Paths around the lakes and between crags are well-maintained.
 Explore islands, caves, and viewpoints.
 A popular route circumnavigates the main lake and ascends peaks for panoramic views.

 Difficulty: Moderate.
-Well-paved paths and numerous steps lead to attractions, waterfalls, and Qingyun Temple.
+Well-paved walkways and numerous steps lead to attractions, waterfalls, and Qingyun Temple.
 Transport buses within the scenic area minimize extensive uphill hiking.
 Follow marked trails to explore subtropical forests.

-If planning extensive hiking on Dinghu Mountain, commence early in the morning to avoid midday heat and allow ample time for unhurried investigation.
+If planning extensive going for a hike on Dinghu Mountain, commence early in the morning to avoid midday heat and allow ample time for unhurried investigation.
 Wear appropriate footwear.

 Engage with Zhaoqing's rich cultural heritage through various hands-on experiences and observations of local traditions.